Jinjiang/bao/docs/css.md

 ### Why NOT Other Dialect?

 Sorry for that.
 Maybe that's not popular enough to break simple which Dabao is keeping for.
 However of course any other opinion is welcome.

-Next we will introduce more Dabao config for very common situations.
-Setting [`alias`](./alias.md) is of course one of them.